fast01/divvyd/src/README.md

 Some of these directories come from entire outside repositories brought in using git-subtree.
-This means that the source files are inserted directly into the rippled repository.
+This means that the source files are inserted directly into the divvyd repository.
 They can be edited and committed just as if they were normal files.

 However, if you create a commit that contains files both from a